sandialabs/slycat/agent/README.md

 ```

 ### cancel_job
-- this is the function used to cancel jobs on the hpc
+- This is the function used to cancel jobs on the hpc
-- generally it would be a shell command that is run with the given job id that would kill the job
+- Generally it would be a shell command that is run with the given job id that would kill the job

 ```python
     def cancel_job(self, command):